RodzanIskandar/Analyzing_Man_Fashions_in_E-commerce_Shopee_Indonesia/README.md

 12. pengikut_toko = the store's follower

 # Data Cleaning
-after sraping, I needed to clean it up so the data was usable for the next step, which is Exploratory Data Analysis (EDA). here some changes that i made:
+After scraping, I needed to clean it up so the data was usable for the next step, which is Exploratory Data Analysis (EDA). here some changes that i made:
 - parsed city or district out of lokasi(location) column
 - removed rows without price
 - transformed price range to average price and add the value in harga_rata2(average price) column